 [Table of Contents]People old and young enjoy waxing nostalgic about

 and learning some of the history of early electronics.
 Popular Electronics was published from October 1954 through April

+1985.
 As time permits, I will be glad to scan articles for you.
 All copyrights (if any) are hereby acknowledged.

 experimenters used this device to detect presence of electricity and static charges.